This was a long requested feature - and many bloggers added it to their blogs, as soon as the option was presented to us.

-Some bloggers like this feature so much that they request its availability inappropriately.
-They prefer that the comments, accompanied by the comment entry form, should be visible when the blog is opened, in main page view.
+Some blog owners like this feature so much, that they request it to be visible when the blog is opened, in main page view.

 - The "Embedded below post" form, appearing beneath the individual post.

 - The "Full page" form, in a full page display, separate from the post.

 - The "Pop-up window" form, in a popup window, separate from the post.

 With the "Full page" or "Pop-up window" form, the comments will also display beneath the individual post.
 You then click on "Post a comment", at the very bottom of the comments, to see the comments again listed, with the comment form.

 This blog, right now, uses the full page form.
 Since this post uses a Jump Break, you are now looking at the individual post page.
 Look at the bottom of this post, and at the very bottom of the comments, for the link "Post a comment".
 Click on "Post a comment", and you will see the full page comment form, for this post.

 If you wish for your readers to have the existing comments, and the comment form, immediately visible under the posts, you can use Jump Break to present an excerpt of each post in main page view.
 This will force your reader to read the complete post in individual post page view - and the existing comments and the comment form will be immediately visible.